azhpushkin/yaacrl/README.md

     can record an audio from the mic with it.
 Go try it out!

-If, for some reason, you are still up to messing with C++ and CMake - there is a `yaacrl-test` target created exactly for this purpose.
+If, for some reason, you are still up to messing with C++ and CMake - there is a `yaacrl-test` target created exactly for this purpose. :bowtie:
 This target compiles to an executable capable of both fingerprinting and matching a fragment.

 Note that only MP3 and WAV are supported now, and I've only tested 44100 sampling frequency